akira90/anagram-test/README.md

 - Wasn't able to group the anagrams together, printed each anagram on a newline
 - unit test file reader
 - Big O Analysis O(log n) - was able to read through example2.txt in few seconds
+- issues executing on Windows OS from git bash / power shell (must use WSL)